T-Fluffy/ImageToPdfConverter/README.md

 ## Packages used

-* The PdfSharp Nuget Package, version 6.0.0.
+* The PdfSharp NuGet Package, version 6.0.0.
-* The System.Drawing.Common Nuget Package, version 8.0.1.
+* The System.Drawing.Common NuGet Package, version 8.0.1.